The Denial of Death – ★★★★

 “It is fateful and ironic how the lie we need in order to live dooms us to a life that is never really ours” [Becker, 1973: 56].

 Ernest Becker (1924 – 1974) was a cultural anthropologist whose book The Denial of Death won the 1974 Pulitzer Prize.
 It deals with the topic that few people want to consider or talk about – their own mortality and death.
 The paradox is that, although this topic is considered to be a societal taboo, everyone on this earth will have to confront it sooner or later.
 In fact, Becker argues, everyone is confronting and dealing with it from the moment that they are born – they just do it subconsciously or unconsciously.
 The Denial of Death delves into the works of Sigmund Freud, Otto Rank and Søren Kierkegaard, as Becker puts his thesis forward that all humans have a natural fear (or terror) of death and their own mortality, and, thus, throughout their lives, employ certain mechanisms (including repression) and create illusions to deal with this fear and live.
-Though the book relies heavily on the works by other authors, it is also a very deep and insightful read – a cry of the soul on the human condition, as well as a penetrating essay that demystifies the man and his actions.
+Though the book relies heavily on works by other authors, it is also a very deep and insightful read.
 Continue reading “Review: The Denial of Death by Ernest Becker”